 - 1 1/2 tablespoons fresh lemon juice

-Place water, sugar, corn syrup and lemon juice in a medium saucepan and heat on high until sugar is dissolved.
+Place sugar, corn syrup and lemon juice in a medium saucepan and heat on medium-high just until sugar is dissolved.

 Add grapes and bring mixture to a boil.